|

 The search for dark matter runs along three simultaneous tracks: trying to detect it directly as it passes through detectors on Earth, searching for products of dark matter particles annihilating each other in space, and attempting to create it artificially in particle accelerators.

-Direct detection experiments are placed deep underground to shield them from cosmic rays that would otherwise mimic dark matter signals.
-The target is the faint recoil of an atomic nucleus knocked by a passing dark matter particle, a collision so rare that detectors must run for months or years to accumulate meaningful statistics.
-XENON1T at Gran Sasso in Italy, LUX-ZEPLIN (LZ) in South Dakota, and PandaX-4T in China are among the most sensitive instruments ever built for this purpose.
-They have found no confirmed signal, but each null result tightens the constraints on what dark matter can be.8
+Direct detection experiments are placed deep underground to shield them from cosmic rays.
+The target is the faint recoil of an atomic nucleus struck by a passing dark matter particle, a collision so rare that detectors must run for months or years.
+XENON1T, LUX-ZEPLIN (LZ), and PandaX-4T are among the most sensitive instruments ever built for this purpose.
+No confirmed signal, but each null result tightens what dark matter can be.8

-The LHC at CERN has been smashing protons together at energies high enough to potentially create dark matter particles and allow them to escape into the detector, where their presence would be inferred from missing energy in the collision.
-Despite exhaustive searches, no missing-energy signal consistent with dark matter production has been confirmed.
-The LHC's planned successor would operate at roughly three times higher energy.
+The LHC at CERN has been smashing protons together at energies high enough to potentially create dark matter particles, whose presence would be inferred from missing energy in the collision.
+No confirmed signal has emerged, and the LHC's planned successor would operate at roughly three times higher energy.

 Every null result is still a result.
 Each failed search defines what dark matter is not, and the constraints that emerge from failure are as scientifically valuable as any detection would be.